mafintosh/fuse-bindings/README.md

 })
 ```

+## See also

-Alternatively, you can use the [fs-fuse](https://github.com/piranna/fs-fuse) module, that's a wrapper module that allow you to export and mount any `fs`-like object as a FUSE filesystem.
+[fs-fuse](https://github.com/piranna/fs-fuse) is a wrapper module build on top of `fuse-bindings` that allow you to export and mount any `fs`-like object as a FUSE filesystem.

 ## API